Trusting Nectar: A Security Whitepaper

 For Nectar infrastructure, we require ourselves to use Google SSO and MFA on our tooling, such as GCP, AWS, Cloudflare, Datadog, etc. Again, we follow the principle of “least privilege” and implement helpful technological controls including RBAC.

 Production database access (aside from the user web application) is limited to the CTO and a handful of senior engineers to administer it.
-They are whitelisted on our firewall and are the only personnel who may access the database directly, which still requires username+password authentication, using passwords with a minimum length of 12 characters and a combination of numbers, letters, and upper-case numbers.
+Access is protected via IAM roles and permissions and authentication.

 Failover and disaster recovery